 - 9. The project seeks to build long term food systems resilience through investments in enabling infrastructure, institutional capacity, resilience enhancing innovations, and inclusion of women farmers into mainstream agriculture extension and service delivery.
-The project will contribute to improved productivity for key crop and livestock value chains, enhance access to climate smart inputs and technologies, support inclusive growth and job creation in agri-business sector, and build resilience against climate shocks through a range of adaptive and mitigation measures. - 10.
-The project will also support rapid production solutions such as distribution of seeds, fertilizers, and animal feed as well as asset replacement through livestock restocking, anchoring short term response to climate shocks and food security emergencies.
-The proposed activities are consistent with the pillars under the FSRP Multiphase Programmatic Approach and are strategically aligned with the National Development Plan (2019-2024) and the FY19-22 Country Partnership Framework for Somalia (2018).

-11. The resilience building will be undertaken through four primary investment pathways: i) rejuvenating Somalia's agri-livestock research institutions, seed systems, extension services, and develop community institutions that can anchor adaptation of climate smart agri-livestock practices, ii) strengthening the availability of water and improved rangelands management for resilient agriculture and livestock production, iii) strengthening the integration of the production systems to domestic and regional markets, with appropriate investments in food safety and value addition, and iv) establishing an enabling policy and institutional framework at sub-national, national and regional level capable of supporting food systems resilience for Somalia.
-To support these investment pathways, SFSRP comprises of five technical components in addition to the Contingent Emergency Response Component (CERC).
-The project components, sub-components and resource allocation is outlined below:
+The parent project and the AF will contribute to improved productivity for key crop and livestock value chains, enhance access to climate smart inputs and technologies, support inclusive growth and job creation in agri-business sector, and build resilience against climate shocks through a range of adaptive and mitigation measures. - 10.
+The AF project will also support rapid production solutions such as distribution of seeds, fertilizers, and animal feed as well as asset replacement through livestock restocking, anchoring short term response to climate shocks and food security emergencies.
+The proposed activities are consistent with the pillars under the FSRP Multiphase Programmatic Approach and are strategically aligned with the National Development Plan (2019-2024) and the FY19-22 Country Partnership Framework for Somalia (2018). - 11.
+The resilience building will be undertaken through four primary investment pathways: i) rejuvenating Somalia's agri-livestock research institutions, seed systems, extension services, and develop community institutions that can anchor adaptation of climate smart agri-livestock practices, ii) strengthening the availability of water and improved rangelands management for resilient agriculture and livestock production, iii) strengthening the integration of the production systems to domestic and regional markets, with appropriate investments in food safety and value addition, and iv) establishing an enabling policy and institutional framework at sub-national, national and regional level capable of supporting food systems resilience for Somalia.
+To support these investment pathways, SFSRP comprises of five technical components in addition to the Contingent Emergency Response Component (CERC). - 12.
+Somalia's 2023 deyr season brought extreme rainfall and severe flooding, driven by El Niño, resulting in total damages and losses of \$57 million, severely impacting agriculture and livestock sectors.
+The floods destroyed irrigation infrastructure, crops, pastures, and livestock, affecting approximately 68,000 households, particularly in 16 districts of the southern and central regions, including Jubaland, Southwest, Hirshabelle, and Galmudug states, with Beletweyne in Hirshabelle, and Dolow and Baardheere in Jubaland among the most severely impacted districts.
+Crop production losses, particularly of staple crops like maize and sorghum, amounted to 12,800 metric tons, while milk production losses exceeded one million liters.
+These disruptions significantly diminished household incomes and heightened food insecurity, with an additional 304,980 people facing food stress or crisis levels.
+Recovery needs for the agriculture and livestock sectors were estimated at \$60 million, as per the post disaster needs assessment (PDNA).